ShayGuedj-VaronisAssignment/Varonis-assignment/README.md

 # Azure DevOps Work Item Management

 This project is a Python application that interacts with Azure DevOps to retrieve recent work items, update their titles, and create child work items for Product Backlog Items (PBIs).
-It utilizes the Azure DevOps REST API for querying and modifying work items by Updating titles with the current date to the titeles of existing work items.
+It utilizes the Azure DevOps REST API for querying and modifying work items by updating titles with the current date to the titeles of existing work items.

 ## Prerequisites